 Outdoor bathing and off-grid relaxation are on offer in rural Norfolk in this charming, cosy cabin.

-Hidden away in a beautiful wildflower meadow, made from timber and salvage, this charming wood cabin is straight from a story book.
+Hidden away in a beautiful wildflower meadow beside a pond, made from timber and salvage, this charming wood cabin is straight from a story book.
 If you've ever imagined yourself escaping the modern world, leaving behind the emails, laptops and WiFi to bathe in the sound of nature then Albion Nights is for you.

 This tin-roofed cottage sits on the far side of a six-acre meadow, which has a pond and is home to a plethora of bugs, birds and bees.
 Albion Night's rustic romance will enchant visitors from the moment they set eyes on it.
 A beautifully crafted terrace has been constructed from local tree trunks which have been used to create the columns which hold up the ramshackle (but perfectly secure) roof.